 I have made a wig or two in my day, but I did not go full on DIY with this costume.

-I bought this wig on Amazon and tried my best to snip it into a well-coifed bowl cut.
+I bought a blond bob wig from Amazon and tried my best to snip it into a well-coifed bowl cut.

 If you are trying to achieve the look from the, “What’s Good” video, a regular pair of black loafers should suffice.